vdorajim916/vdorajim916.github.io/README.md

 Identify, collect, and analyze datasets utilizing Google Analytics
 Fluent in Farsi (native) and Arabic. </h4>

-<a href="Venous Doraji Resume_2022.docx" download="Venous Doraji Resume_2022.docx">Download my resume to learn more about my work history!</a>
+<a href="Venous Doraji Resume_2022.docx" download>Download my resume to learn more about my work history!</a>